 - Combined: 468 or higher

 - 1170 or higher on the SAT combined Evidence-Based Reading/Writing and Math (Optional essay scores are not counted)

 Old SAT before March 2016:

 - 1100 or higher on the SAT combined Verbal and Math (Writing scores are not counted)

 - 24 or higher Composite score

-If you did not earn a SAT or ACT exemption score, you may still be exempt from one or two sections of the test:
+If students earn a SAT or ACT exemption score, they may still be exempt from one or two sections of the test: